sgoldenCS/GKD/README.md

     Pata          preconditioner for A'*A

 #### Options for GKD
-In otder to give the user better control of the algorithm, the following options can be provided through the opts structure:
+In order to give the user better control of the algorithm, the following options can be provided through the opts structure:

 | Field Name      | Description                                             | Default       |